tight-embedded/tight-ios-sdk/README.md

 ### initialize(`accessToken` : `String`) async throws

-Initializes the Tight SDK with an appropriate accessToken.
+Initializes the Tight SDK with an appropriate `accessToken`.
 This function may throw the following errors:

 - `InvalidAccessTokenError` \- if the accessToken is invalid
+- `InvalidClientIdError` \- if the `TightClientId` in the app’s info.plist is invalid
 - `NetworkConnectivityError` \- if there are network connection issues

 Example usage: